bourumir-wyngs/rs-opw-kinematics/README.md

 external path planners.

 We provide external support for two libraries, `rrt` and `pathfinder`.
 Although `rs-opw-kinematics` does not use either internally, we include examples demonstrating their usage.
+The `rrt` and `pathfinding` libraries are listed as development dependencies in `Cargo.toml`.

 ### rrt
 This project supports integration of the Rapidly-Exploring Random Tree (RRT) library, specifically